-01 Jan
+01 May

 “Are you sure you want to invite them?”

-You know, some people are going to be upset that you’re inviting Bettie and Jean, William, Mike and Silas, and Marjorie” —running down a list of some of my Black friends.
+“You know,” she said, “some people are going to be upset that you are inviting Bettie and Jean, William, Mike, and Silas, and Marjorie.”
+Running down a list of some of my Black friends.
+“Are you sure you want to invite them?”

-“Mom!
-If I can’t have a party with all my friends, I don’t want to have a party at all!”
+“Mom, if I can’t have a party with all my friends, I don’t want to have a party at all!”

 By the time December arrived, my dad had been the pastor of Ridgecrest Baptist Church for nine months.

 Three nights before the party, the deacons of my father’s church called a special business meeting.
-There was one item on the agenda: to convince my father to cancel it.
+There was only one item on the agenda: to convince my father to cancel it.

 “But Shirley and I have been teaching our children to judge people on the content of their character, not the color of their skin,” he said, quoting Rev. Martin Luther King Jr. “How do you suggest I tell them now that their friends are not welcome in our home because they are Black?”